Timmy-Bergkvist/pulp-records/README.md

   - Have an option to login and logout of the account.

-  - Have an option to delete and edit my profile account.
+  - Have an option to delete and edit records of the user account.

-  - To leave a review.

-  - To be able to delete and edit content added by my.
+  - Have an option to delete user account.

+  - Have an option to upload a record with information about the band.

+  -

 **Mockups**